djdefi/vagrant-docker-fusrohdah/README.md

 vagrant-fusrohdah
 =================

-Deploying the Fushrodah Site via Vagrant or Docker
+Put a little Skyrim in your DevOps - Fus Ro Dah via Docker and Vagrant!

 For more information on Vagrant, please visit their website http://www.vagrantup.com/